danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

     "9"

 #### 3.3.1 Exercise in class
-You can also try to type this in the console area `let x = sum(4, 3, 2); print(x); function sum(a, b, c) {return a + b + c;}` and it returns the number 9 as the output which has summed the values 4, 3 and 2.
+You can also try to type this in the console area `let x = sum(4, 3, 2); print(x); function sum(a, b, c) {return a + b + c;}` and it will return the number 9 as the output as the sum of the values 4, 3 and 2.
 The arguments a, b and c are parameter variables.
-The function "sum" can be reused if you pass other values say another line of code `let y = sum(5,6,7);` and the return value of y would be 18.
-You may try to come up with your new functions and arguments to familiar with writing function.
+The function "sum" can be reused if you pass other values as for instance another line of code `let y = sum(5,6,7);` and the return value of y would be 18.
+You can try to come up with your new functions and arguments to familiarise yourself with writing this function.

 ### 3.4 Transform
 In general, the transform-related functions apply a 2D or 3D transformation to an element or object.
 For the provided sample code, there are two specific transformational functions have been used.

 1. `translate()`: This function allows you to move or displace objects within the display window.
-For example, moving the ellipses to center (`translate(width/2, height/2);`).
-The ellipse is drawn as `ellipse(35,0,22,22)` which takes in (35,0) as the x and y coordinates, where 22 is the size of it.
+For example, moving the ellipses to the center (`translate(width/2, height/2);`).
+The ellipse is drawn as `ellipse(35,0,22,22)` which takes in (35,0) as the x and y coordinates, where 22 is the size.
 If we don't have the upfront `translate()` function, the ellipse will be placed at the top left corner instead while the x coordinate value "35" is the distance of the circulating ellipses from the center position.
-2. `rotate()`: By using the function `rotate()`, the object ellipse, in this sample code, will rotate at a certain angle.
+2. `rotate()`: By using the function `rotate()`, in this sample code, the object ellipse will rotate at a certain angle.
 The default unit for rotation is radians.
-As such, the code is written as `rotate(radians(cir));`. `rotate()` takes in radians as the default mode and if you want to change to the degree mode, you can add the code `angleMode(DEGREES)`.
+As such, the code is written as `rotate(radians(cir));`.
+The function `rotate()` takes in radians as the default mode, and if you want to change to the degree mode, you add the code `angleMode(DEGREES)`.
-In the most simple way, there are in total 9 ellipses (which is indicated as `let num=9;`), and each with a separation of 40 degrees each (i.e 0.968 rad) which is derived from 360/9.
-A circle has 360 degrees and to rotate the ellipse over time, it requires the time element to calculate when to move and how to move.
-This is how the function `frameCount` comes in, which counts the number of frames that have been displayed since the program started <span class="ref">(ref: https://p5js.org/reference/#/p5/frameCount)</span>.
-The line `let cir = 360/num*(frameCount%num);` illustrates the use of a modulo operation to find the remainder after division of one number by another.
+In simple explanation, there are in total 9 ellipses (which is indicated as `let num=9;`), and each comes with a separation of 40 degrees (i.e 0.968 rad) which is derived from 360/9.
+A circle has 360 degrees and to rotate the ellipse over time, it requires the time element to calculate when and how to move.
+This is how the function `frameCount` comes in, which counts the number of frames that have been displayed since the program started.[^ref] The line `let cir = 360/num*(frameCount%num);` illustrates the use of a modulo operation to find the remainder after the division of one number by another.
 As such the value of the variable `cir` is only limited to the multiples of 40: 0, 40, 80, 120, 160, 240, 280 and 320.

-There are also other transform-related functions such as `scale()`, `shearX()`, `shearY()`. <span class="ref">(ref: https://p5js.org/reference/#group-Transform)</span>
+There are also other transform-related functions such as `scale()`, `shearX()`, `shearY()`.[^ref2]

-Further to the control of transformation, `push()` and `pop()` functions are commonly used to saves the current style and retores such setting respectively.
-Style such as color and setting such as rotate and translate.
-Let's explain with the except of code:
+In addition `push()` and `pop()` functions are commonly used to save the current style and restore settings respectively.
+Style such as color and a setting such as rotate and translate.
+The foloowing except of code will help to explain:

 ```javascript
 function drawElements() {